Sandra Sully

-Life and career
+Career

+Sully started out presenting Ten Eyewitness News Brisbane in the 1990s, before presenting Ten's flagship Ten Eyewitness News Sydney 5:00 pm weeknight bulletin.

-Sully was the first Australian television journalist to cover news of the 11 September terrorist attacks.
+Sully is best known as a newsreader on Ten Late News from 1995 to 2011.
+She was the first Australian television journalist to cover news of the 11 September terrorist attacks.
 She was on air when the first attack occurred and, shortly afterwards, began presenting live breaking coverage.

-She also hosted Cool Aid Australia's National Carbon Test.
+Sully hosted the second season of game show Australia's Brainiest in 2005.
+She also hosted Cool Aid Australia's National Carbon Test in 2008.

-She was the first woman to co-host the broadcast of the Melbourne Cup carnival and did so for seven years.
+Sully was the first woman to co-host the broadcast of the Melbourne Cup carnival and did so for seven years.

-In June 2013, Sully and a fellow Channel Ten journalist, Matt Doran, headed a new police crime program on Monday nights called Wanted, where she also did interviews with victims' loved ones to appeal for the public to help solve the case by calling Crimestoppers.
+In June 2013, Sully and fellow Channel Ten journalist, Matt Doran, headed a police crime program called Wanted, investigating unsolved crimes and conducting interviews with victims' family and friends to appeal to the public to help solve the case by calling Crimestoppers.

-As of 2018, Sully presents 10 News First Sydney.
-Sully presented Ten Eyewitness News Brisbane in the 1990s, where she originally started out, before presenting Ten's flagship Sydney 5:00 pm weeknight bulletin.

-Since September 2020, Sully has also presented the Queensland bulletin, produced from Sydney, as part of a shake-up to the 10 News First brand.
+As of 2018, Sully presented 10 News First Sydney.
+Between September 2020 and August 2024, Sully also presented the Queensland bulletin, produced from Sydney, as a result of changes to the 10 News First broadcast lineup.
+Sully ceased presenting the Queensland bulletin in August 2024, when a standalone edition presented by Sharyn Ghidella was revived from 2 September 2024.

+In September 2023, Sully competed in the fifth season of The Masked Singer as "Fawn", she was eliminated in episode 2 after one performance.

+Sully was appointed as a Member of the Order of Australia (AM), in 2024 with the citation "For significant service to the media, charitable organisations and to the community".